PigletPh/PFDFCT/README.md

 ## 1. Comparison with SOTA methods

 <p> The proposed PFDFCT has great advantages in computational cost and image super-resolution restoration ability.
 The ability to avoid mis-generated strips and blur of PFDFCT is comparable to SOTA ELAN-light in 2022.

+![image](https://github.com/PigletPh/PFDFCT/blob/main/Cover_Image/Comparison_in_urban100.jpg)

-However, the parameters and FLOPs decrease by 20.80% and 26.39% under scale of 4, respectively.
+<p> Moreover, the parameters and FLOPs decrease by 20.80% and 26.39% under scale of 4, respectively.
 Under ×2, ×3 and ×4 up-sampling, the model parameters are only 459K, 466K and 476K, respectively.
-Moreover, the FLOPs are as low as 31.8G, 55.3G and 122.5G, which are much lower than most current SOTA methods.</p>
+Moreover, the FLOPs are as low as 31.8G, 55.3G and 122.5G, much lower than most current SOTA methods.</p>

-![image](https://github.com/PigletPh/PFDFCT/blob/main/Cover_Image/Comparison_in_urban100.jpg)
 <div align=center><img src="https://github.com/PigletPh/PFDFCT/blob/main/Cover_Image/Comparison_with_SOTA.jpg"></div>

 👆 [<b>BACK to Table of Contents</b> -->](#table-of-contents)